-Sensex, Nifty crash: Not exit polls results, but these 3 reasons behind market fall today - BusinessToday
+Sensex, Nifty crash: Not exit polls results, but these three reasons behind market fall today - BusinessToday

-A sharp 14 per cent surge in crude oil prices in four sessions, the overnight US Federal hawkish commentary and concerns that the US-Iran ceasefire may collapse weighed in on investor segment, offsetting exit poll 2026 results that signalled consolidation of the ruling party in the just gone assembly elections.
-At 12.45 ,m, The BSE Sensex was trading at 76,665.05, a drop of 831.31 points or 1.07 per cent.
-This index was down 1,237.50 points at day's low.
+A sharp 14 per cent surge in crude oil prices in four sessions, the overnight US Federal Reserve's hawkish commentary and concerns that the US-Iran ceasefire may collapse weighed in on investor sentiment, offsetting exit poll 2026 results that signalled consolidation for the ruling party in the just gone assembly elections.
+At 12.45 pm, the BSE Sensex was trading at 76,665.05, a drop of 831.31 points or 1.07 per cent.
+This 30-pack index was down 1,237.50 points at day's low.
 Nifty stood at 23,914.85, down 262.80 points or 1.09 per cent.

 Crude oil rebound